storytellersoftware/java-httpserver/readme.md

 ## How does it work?

-java-httpserver has four main components:
+java-httpserver has three main components:

--   **HTTPServer**, a really simple class that usually runs in the background, waiting for requests, and sending them off to the *HTTPRequest* and *HTTPResponse* classes to get things done.
+-   **HTTPServer**, a really simple class that usually runs in the background, waiting for requests, and sending them off to the *HTTPRequest* class to get things done.

 -   **HTTPRequest**, a class that takes in a Socket, reads from it, and splits apart the incoming data into its component parts (provided that the incoming Socket is following the HTTP protocol).

 -   **HTTPHandler**, an abstract class whos subclasses are used to actually do things with the data.

--   **HTTPResponse**, a class that takes in an *HTTPHandler* and sends the handled data back to the browser.
+It also sends stuff back to the client.

 There's also an `HTTPException`, and `DeathHandler`, which are used when bad things occur.
 Don't let bad things occur.